vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/10-data-access.md

 [click]

 While there's likely far less value in moving this logic around if we're making us of a repository pattern, it can be useful for moving any large queries out of our handler.

+Again, while it's not going to appeal to everyone, this does seem to be the common approach &mdash; and in practice it does give us some nice, expressive endpoints without needing us to move code too far away from the endpoint itself.
 -->